tranvinh21/auto-merge-pr/README.md

 # GitHub Auto-Merge Pull Request Action

-This GitHub Action automatically merges pull requests when they are created.
+This GitHub Action automatically merges pull requests when they akkkre created.

 ## How It Works